Accessibility Statement for French studies 3: language and culture of the French-speaking world (L332)

 For students with additional requirements we can provide printed materials for all module content with the exception of some online material, which is not essential to meet the learning outcomes.

-This module provides a range of learning events, online tutorials and face-to-face tutorials.
-Each face-to-face learning event1 offers an online (or other) alternative.
+This module includes online tutorials.
+Where possible, recordings of online tutorials will be made available to students.
 Although not compulsory, tutorials will help you consolidate your learning and prepare you for the interactive speaking assessment.

 Working with others